 Tahoe — on-panel interface

 Tahoe is our touch interface for the connected home.
 Calm, soft, glass-warm.
-Designed to be at home in a hallway worth more than the rest of the rack combined — and, increasingly, on the bridge of a superyacht where the expectations are no different.
+Designed to be at home in a hallway worth more than the rest of the rack combined.

 Designed · in Victoria, BC Programmed · Crestron · Lutron Touch · Mobile · Voice